 The student acquires:

 Proficiency in translating Middle English in various dialects

-Proficiency in reading and translating Middle English in its various dialects; interpretation of representative texts from the various genres of medieval literature in their cultural-historical context; oral discussion and written analysis; practice with elementary secondary sources.
+Abilities in interpreting representative texts from the various genres of medieval literature in their cultural-historical context

 Mode of instruction

 The Riverside Chaucer, ed.
-Larry D. Benson, Oxford University Press paperback, 1988. (in your possession)
+Larry D. Benson, Oxford University Press paperback, 1988 or later editions.

-The Norton Anthology of English Literature, 8th edition, 2006. volume I of Volume A. (in your possession)
+The Norton Anthology of English Literature, 8th edition, 2006, Volume I or Volume A.

 N.H.G.E.
-Veldhoen & H. Aertsen, eds., Companion to Early Middle English Literature, Second enlarged edition, Amsterdam: V.U.
-University Press, 1995 of Third edition, 2009.
+Veldhoen & H. Aertsen, eds., Companion to Early Middle English Literature, Third edition, Amsterdam: V.U.
+University Press, 2009.